Melbourne is a foodie’s paradise! But finding city restaurants suitable to dine out with kids in Melbourne’s CBD can be a difficult task.

 best family friendly restaurants melbourne cbd

-The following list is my favourite recommendations for where to eat Melbourne CBD with kids (north of the river) that doesn’t involve a fast-food chain or where you have to compromise facilities with bad food.
+The following list is my recommendation for where to eat in Melbourne CBD with kids (north of the river).
+My list doesn’t include fast-food chains or anywhere that you have to compromise facilities with bad food.
 Some are cheap and cheerful, some are higher end.

-Just a note about my definition of family friendly restaurants Melbourne CBD considering challenges of space in the city:
+Just a note about my definition of family friendly restaurants in Melbourne CBD, considering challenges of space in the city:

 - Ease of access;